Erbil International Airport: History

-The airport was built at the beginning of the 1970s as an Iraqi military base.
+The airport was built by the Ba'athist regime at the beginning of the 1970s as an Iraqi military base.
 The airstrip was used as a military base until 1991 by the Ba'ath Party regime as a result of United Nations Security Council establishing a no-fly zone over northern Iraq.
 After the 2003 US invasion, the Kurdistan Regional Government took over administrative rule of the region.
-On 26 May 2005, the airport was given the ICAO airport code, ORER.
+On 26 May 2005, the airport was given the ICAO airport code ORER.
 Endowed with natural resources including oil, natural gas and other minerals, investment in Iraq has increased substantially since 2005.
 The city of Erbil has been a large recipient of foreign investments.
-Due to the growing need for safe access into the country, the Regional Government invested US$500 million in the construction of a modern airport.

 Old airport

 The old Erbil airport covered 7000 m2, and was divided into departure and arrival halls.
 It had three gates and a 2800 m long runway with an ILS system.
 The Kurdistan International Bank, a Tourism Information office, the airline companies offices, duty-free shops, a cafeteria, and the Korek Telecom office were located inside the terminal.

 The warehouse offered cargo space amounting to 4320 m2 and consisted of an import and an export section.
 The cargo was handled by Dnata, a Dubai-based company.